 - UTI S&P BSE Sensex Next 50 ETF

-Among ETFs, SBI – ETF Nifty NEXT 50 and UTI Nifty Next 50 Exchange Traded Fund are the more popular ones and have been in existence for a few years now
+Among ETFs, SBI – ETF Nifty NEXT 50 and UTI Nifty Next 50 Exchange Traded Fund are the more popular ones.
+These have been in existence for a few years now.

-It is also interesting to note that in the ETF space, there are a few SENSEX Next 50 possibilities for investors.
-As the name suggests, this index constitutes 50 of the largest and most liquid companies within the S&P BSE LargeMidCap Index which are outside the BSE Sensex.
-While this is not the exact definition but a common way of describing this is companies which are ranked between 31 to 80 in the Bombay Stock Exchange
+In the ETF space, there are a few SENSEX Next 50 possibilities for investors.
+As the name suggests, this index constitutes 50 of the largest and most liquid companies listed on the BSE.
+These are companies within the S&P BSE LargeMidCap Index which are outside the BSE Sensex.
+While this is not the exact definition but a simple way of describing is that the companies which are ranked between 31 to 80 in the Bombay Stock Exchange

 Additional Resources You Might Like